geoffrich/seattlejs-slides-2023/slides.md

 <!--
 Mostly stuff we talked about

+Defaults <==> conventions - by having an answer for "how do I load data / how to I mutate data" that encourages best practices, we can increase the performance of the average SK app

 Client-side routing in particular - many frameworks that default to client-side routing don't make it accessible
 - no moving focus when changing page